 Before starting any adventure, you need the right tools.
 Let’s gather the essential libraries for our journey:

-• filedialog from tkinter: This allows us to open and save files easily.
+: This allows us to open and save files easily. - messagebox from

-• messagebox from tkinter: It helps us display information and error messages.
+: It helps us display information and error messages. - ttk from

-• ttk from tkinter: For adding sleek, themed widgets.
+: For adding sleek, themed widgets. - pipeline from the

 import tkinter as tk